yiisoft/yii2-queue/docs/guide/driver-amqp-interop.md

             // or
             'dsn' => 'amqp://guest:guest@localhost:5672/%2F',

-            // or (same as above
+            // or, same as above
             'dsn' => 'amqp:',
         ],
     ],